 Why Sole Proprietors Should Open Business Bank Accounts

-Legally speaking, you don’t need a separate account for your business as a sole proprietor but it is highly recommended.
+Legally speaking, you don’t need a separate business bank account as a sole proprietor but it is highly recommended.
 Here’s why:

 Save time and money on bookkeeping